firstdarkdev/orion/README.md

 * Processing tools to compile Paper Plugins from shared platform code
 * Using Doppler.com secrets as ENV variables
 * Tools for working with Kotlin Build Scripts
+* Building a single jar that contains multiple modloader jars

 ## Note